 Viewing Non-Public Profiles

-Many social media profiles are private, meaning a third-party cannot access a profile’s content without user consent.
+Many social media profiles are private, meaning a third party cannot access a profile’s content without user consent.
 Requesting access to another’s social media account is commonly referred to as “friending.”
-As opposed to viewing a public profile, friending—the overture to friend someone—almost certainly constitutes a communication with the social media owner, subjecting friending to ethical constraints.
+As opposed to viewing a public profile, friending—the overture to friend someone—almost certainly constitutes communication with the social media owner, subjecting friending to ethical constraints.
 Ethical consequences of friending vary, depending on whether the account owner is a represented or unrepresented party.
 A lawyer will likely commit an ethical violation by friending represented parties to gain access to their profiles, unless the lawyer has the consent of opposing counsel.
 However, if the person profiled is unrepresented, friending does not necessarily violate an ethical rule, depending on the lawyer’s jurisdiction.

 Bar disciplinary authorities have reached different conclusions on this topic, subjecting lawyers to different rules.
 At least three bar authorities suggest that lawyers may friend an unrepresented person if no deception is involved.
 Others require lawyers to disclose their identity and reason for friending affirmatively.
 These jurisdictions require attorneys seeking access to social media profiles to disclose their identities to the owner of the social media accounts.

 The rules requiring disclosure can be read in conjunction with the “no deception” rules to require lawyers, at a minimum, to reveal their identities when friending unrepresented persons.
-Yet, there are no ethical implications if a client, without direction from a lawyer, obtains access to social media posts by friending.
+Yet, there are no ethical implications if a client, without direction from a lawyer, obtain access to social media posts by friending.
 Here, the attorney does not commit an ethical violation because the client, not subject to the ethical rules, is the one doing the friending.
 Lawyers can receive social media evidence procured by a client only if the client obtains the evidence on the client’s initiative.

 About the Author